foundershk/foundershk-datasource-agent/README.md

 Create public releases with `gh release create vX.X.X --generate-notes`

 Releases are managed using [goreleaser](https://goreleaser.com/).
-Use the followin
+Use the following command to build binaries on your local machin